udlearn/duration/README.md

 ## Contributing

-Please follow the [Contributing](CONTRIBUTING.md) guidelines if you wish to collaborate or share some feedback on how to make this better.
+Please follow the [Contributing](CONTRIBUTING.md) guidelines if you wish to collaborate or share some feedback on how to make this utility better.

 ## License